Local Sea-Level Projections

 At locations where no tide gauge station is available, gridded sea-level projections can be selected (yellow squares).
 Gridded sea-level projections come with substantially higher uncertainities.
 Therefore, we strongly recommend to use projections for tide gauge stations whenever possible!

-Sea-level projections are presented for three scenarios leading to different increases in global mean temperature above pre-industrial levels:
+Sea-level projections are presented relative to 2000 for three scenarios leading to different increases in global mean temperature above pre-industrial levels:

 - A scenario staying below 2°C of warming at the end of the century without a further temperature increase beyond 2100.

 - A scenario reaching a warming of around 2.5°C at the end of the century

 - A scenario exceeding a warming of 4°C at the end of the century

 Above scenarios are based on different greenhouse gas emissions from 2006 onwards, clear differences in future sea-level rise, however, only materialise in the second half of the 21st century due to the time-lagged sea-level response to greenhouse gas forcings.
 For more information on the underlying emission scenarios and the resulting warming trajectories, please see Meinshausen et al. (2011).